bp4924/toDoApp/README.md

 Proposed tasks:

-Create new item with enter (button click not needed)
+Create new item with enter (button click not needed) - DONE!!

 Close all checks button